1. Field and Equipment

 iv.
 The ball is in play when it has been kicked and moves in any direction.
 The ball must touch another player before the kicker can play the ball again.

-i.
-When a goal kick is being taken the opposing team must retreat to the build out line.
-As soon as the ball is played, the opposing team may pressure the ball.
+d.
+Building Out - When a goal kick is being taken, the opposing team must retreat to the midfield line.
+As soon as the ball is kicked, the opposing team may pressure the ball.

 e.
 The offside rule is not enforced at this age.